LincThai/FishBash/Assets/ReadMe.txt

 Bugs/Issues
 - The boat and shader waves don't match up.
-- No animation in the fishbash mechanic therefore to feedback
+- No animation in the fish bash mechanic therefore no feedback
-- No Sounds have been implemented
+- No other Sounds have been implemented other than the background music.

 Citations
 Code References